XQueryInstitute/Course-Materials/housekeeping.md

 - We also have a classroom license for the oXygen XML Editor in case you do not already have your own personal license.
 We will provide you with the license key when you arrive.

 - Our Institute will be platform agnostic so both Macs and PCs are fine.

+###Meals

+- The syllabus is now updated with our meal schedule.
+In short, our meals will take place in one of two cafeterias on the Vanderbilt campus during the weekdays of the institute.
+You will receive a meal card with your check-in package.
+Breakfast will be served in Rand Dining Hall at 8:00 a.m. on Monday, June 9.
+So definitely plan to have breakfast before our first session.

+- There are no meals scheduled for dinner on Friday, June 13; lunch on Saturday, June 14; dinner on Saturday, June 14; breakfast on Sunday, June 15; or lunch on Sunday, June 15.
+We will reimburse you an amount corresponding to the cafeteria prices for those meals.
+So take the opportunity to have Sunday breakfast at the Loveless Cafe!

 ###Parking